stormid/storm-formification/README.md

 # Storm.Formification

-This repo contains prototype code that is designed as the basis of a code-first form building library that can be used to rapidly create data entry forms with rich validation and presentation logic
+This repo contains code that is the basis of a code-first form building library that can be used to rapidly create data entry forms with rich validation and presentation logic.

 # Initialisation

 The form builder library is supplied as a separate package that contains code and custom razor views and templates.
-To use the package include it via NuGet (when it is available).
+To use the package include it [via NuGet](https://www.nuget.org/packages/Storm.Formification.Core).

 ```
 Install-Package Storm.Formification.Core